willrhoda4/skenestunts_production/server/handlers/README.txt

                         Filters can be activated using the checkbox next to them.

-                        Results can be ordered according to one of seven qualities, and result lengths can be optionally limited.
+                        Results can be ordered according to one of seven qualities, in ascending or descending order.

+                        At your option, the amount of results can be limited from 1-100.

                         The envelope icon in the upper-righthand corner opens an email form that'll deliver a message to all search results.